-d.
-Replacement.
+C. Discontinuance.

-1. If a nonconforming use is replaced by another use, such use shall conform to the use regulations of the district in which it is located.
+If a nonconforming use is discontinued for a period of 24 consecutive months, such nonconforming use shall expire and be deemed abandoned; and any subsequent use on the same lot shall conform to the use regulations of the district in which it is located.